Open-Source-Studio-at-ITP/Syllabus/CaseStudy.md

 ## Case Study Questions

 * Describe what the project is.
-Does it have a missions statement?
+Does it have a mission statement?
 * Describe the history of the project -- when / how did it start?
 Has it grown?
 * Who are the contributors to the project?
 * Describe the project's funding.
 Is it funded?
 What kinds of support does it get?